TubaAdrienn/SZFM_2020_2_Softies/functional_specification.md

 * Low system requirements ⟶ Should run fast on a microwave too.

 ## List of Requirements
-* Colorful design
+* R01 - Easy to operate
-* Simple design
+* R02 - Child-friendly display
-* Responsive window
+* R03 - Save scores to database (MySQL)
-* Smooth, fast respond
+* R04 - Retrieve data from database
-* No lagging
+* R05 - Contains 4 games - 2048, Snake, Tic-Tac-Toe, Mastermind
-* Works on any computer system(Windows, Linux, Mac)
+* R06 - Tic-Tac-Toe has an AI or a 2 people version

 ## Usage Instances
    <img src="img/Usage Instances.png"